LouisDesdoigts/dLux/docs/usage.md

 ![Full Instrument](assets/full_instrument.png)

-This has been a quick overview of how to use dLux!
+This has been a quick overview of how to use ∂Lux!
 The next step from here would be to take a look at the rest of the tutorials, which show how to do more complex modelling and parameter recovery!